-Cassia abbreviata, the long-tail cassia or in Afrikaans sambokpeul (horsewhip pod), is a medium height tree (3 to 10 m) of the far northeast of South Africa (SA Tree List No. 212).
-Most of the tree’s distribution area lies widespread in tropical Africa.
+Cassia abbreviata, the long-tail cassia or in Afrikaans sambokpeul (horsewhip pod), is a medium height tree reaching heights from 3 m to 10 m (SA Tree List No. 212).
+It is characterised by a rounded crown, yellow flower sprays and long pods hanging down.

 Two of the three recognised subspecies occur south of the Zambezi.
 They differ only in the nature of hairiness: subsp. abbreviata has loose curly hairs on the underside of leaflets.
 Subsp. beareana has fine straight hairs pressed to the leaf.